joel-chu/To1source_event/README.md

 $on('some-event-not-great', () => {
   console.log('Not great!')
 })
-// @NOTE you can pass the entire event name or just part that can match by indexOf
+// @NOTE you can pass the entire event name or just part that can match
 $suspendEvent(`-not-great`)
+// or pass an RegExp object
+$suspendEvent(/\-not-great/) // note the second call will overwrite the first one

 $trigger('some-event-ok')
 $trigger('some-event-not-great')